 Summary

-In this blog, we explored the top 5 most and least polluted countries in 2025 using real-time air quality data.
-Countries like India, Senegal, and Nepal continue to face serious air pollution challenges, with high levels of PM2.5 and poor AQI scores.
-On the flip side, Thailand, Taiwan, and Norway are setting great examples with clean, breathable air thanks to better policies, cleaner energy, and smart city planning.
+In this blog, we explored the top 5 most and least polluted countries in 2025.
+Countries like India, Chad, and Pakistan continue to face serious air pollution challenges, with high levels of PM₂.₅ and poor AQI scores.
+On the flip side, Iceland, Finland, and Norway are setting great examples with clean, breathable air thanks to better policies, cleaner energy, and smart city planning.

 We also explained how air pollution is measured globally through AQI, PM levels, and real-time monitoring systems, and why accurate data is key to fighting pollution.
 Tools like Oizom’s Polludrone are helping cities and industries take action with live data and early alerts.